UK regulators say Google and Apple hold a "malicious" grip on consumers - ExBulletin

 UK regulators say Google and Apple hold a “malicious” grip on consumers

-London, December 14 (Reuters)-Google (GOOGL.O) and Apple (AAPL.O) hold a “malicious” grip on how people use mobile phones and mean from the system Britain’s competition regulators said Tuesday, removing certain choices and potentially raising costs.
+Google and Apple have a “malicious” understanding of how people use mobile phones, removing meaningful choices from the system and potentially raising costs, UK competition regulators.
+Said on Tuesday.

-The Competition and Markets Authority said it has tentatively discovered that the two groups can leverage market power to create predominantly self-contained ecosystems.
+The Competitive Markets Authority (CMA) said it has tentatively discovered that the two groups can leverage market power to create predominantly self-contained ecosystems.

 This statement is a new warning to the tech group after regulators, with the support of the UK Government, have stepped up their scrutiny of the forces they exercise in an increasingly online living world.

-In another recent move, CMA told Facebook owner Meta (FB.O) that it needed to sell Giphy, a popular animated image platform purchased in 2020.
+I recently told Facebook owner Meta that I need to sell Giphy, a popular animated image platform that I bought in 2020.

 Regulators said Tuesday they would discuss the results of Apple’s and Google’s first findings and welcome a response by February 7.
 The final report will be published by June.